 Items that are no longer being used and unwanted by friends or family can be donated to local charities.

 You may have items you no longer need that family members have requested or shown interest in.
 A close friend may have admired a vase that you no longer have use for.
 Take this opportunity to gift these items and savor the joys of giving.

 Often, we have valuable items that are no longer useful to us and of no interest to family members.
 Contact a local estate agent or appraiser to review these items and help you place them for sale.

 What to keep?
 Take into account the space you have and the activities you currently engage in.
 Simplifying your possessions will simplify your life and the lives of those who care for you.

 It’s temptimg to start with the photo albums but leave them for last.
 Items like photos and mementos are full of beautiful memories.
 You don’t want to get derailed by memories before you start.
 The first order of business is to organize and declutter – begin with the big stuff and work your way down.

-Creating an organized, clean home environment will reduce stress and anxiety and will allow you as well as your loved one to feel more relaxed and comfortable in the home.
+Creating an organized and clean home reduces stress and anxiety.
+Now you and your loved ones will feel relaxed and comfortable at home.